Open-Attestation/oa-verify/README.md

 #### Building a custom verify method

-The `verify` function is built to run a list of verification method.
-Each verifier will produce a fragment that will help to determine if the document is valid.
-OpenAttestation comes with its own set of verification methods available in `openAttestationVerifiers`.
+The `verify` function is built to run a list of verification methods.
+Each verifier will produce a fragment that determines if the document is valid.
+OpenAttestation has its own set of verification methods in `openAttestationVerifiers`.

-The `verificationBuilder` function helps you to create custom verification method.
-You can reuse the default one exported by the library.
+Using the `verificationBuilder` function, you can create custom verification methods and reuse the default method exported from the library.

-Extending from what have been mentioned in [Custom Verification](#custom-verification), let's now build a new verifier using our custom verification method:
+Extending from the [Custom verification](#custom-verification) section, you will build a new verifier using the custom verification method below:

 ```ts
 // index.ts